UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/weekly_logs/individual_logs/mahir_log.md

 # Mahir Rahman's Individual Work Logs
-task timings are estimated.

-May 31:
+May 31st:
 - Started working on weekly-log automation process on GitHub actions - 3h
     - Spent a lot of time working with python scripts before moving to GitHub actions, I wasn’t aware of actions so I wasted a little time on python
     - YML document was created but ran into a GitHub token problem (not sure how to create one) however, Josh, my team member has good experience with this so I left him a note to help me fix my bugs.
 - Started UI wireframe design on figma - 1hr
     - Planning skeleton build of UI - 1hr

 May 30th: